directus-labs/guest-authoring/copy-this-template-directory/index.md

 3. Under the "Post" collection, enable `Create` and `Read`.
 4. For `Edit` and `Delete`, select `Use Custom`.
 5. Add Filter `user_created -> id Equals $CURRENT_USER.id` for both update and delete options.
-6. This configuration ensures users can create and read all posts, but only update and delete their own posts.
+6. This configuration ensures that users can read all posts but are restricted to updating and deleting only      their own posts.
-7. Copy the Primary Key from the iOS App User role.
+7. Retrieve the `Primary Key` associated with the iOS App User role by selecting the 'iOS APP User' option and then tapping the information icon where you'll be able to copy the `Primary Key`
-8. In the Public Role settings, under `Directus_users`, select `Use Custom` for the create option.
+8. On the Access Control page, click `Public`.
+Click `create` for `directus_users` from the options, then click on `Use custom`.
+Proceed to `field presets` and paste the Primary Key.

-9. Click `Field Presets` and paste the Primary Key.
+By following these steps users created by the public role will be given the iOS App User role.

-By following these steps, you'll set up a role in Directus that grants users of your iOS app the ability to view all posts but restricts editing and deleting permissions to posts associated with their authenticated user account.
+add a screenshot here of the field preset being filled in.

 ## Content View